Violeteyes24/Violeteyes24/README.md

 GDSC HNU Lead '24
 -----------------

-A third-year BSIT student, aiming to deepen their knowledge of technology and, above all, dedicated to personal growth.
+A BSIT Fresh Graduate, aiming to deepen their knowledge of technology and, above all, dedicated to personal growth.

 * 🌍  I'm based in Philippines, Bohol
 * ✉️  You can contact me at [gmzach024@gmail.com](mailto:gmzach024@gmail.com)